What is hidradenitis suppurativa?

 Hidradenitis suppurativa is a chronic inflammatory skin disease involving the hair follicles and sweat glands.
 Also known as acne inversa, this condition usually begins with the appearance of pimple-like bumps on the skin.
 Without treatment, these bumps can worsen, grow deep into the skin and turn into painful hard lumps or pockets of pus (boils).
 The pockets often break open.
 After they heal, thick scars often form.

 Hidradenitis suppurativa typically affects areas of the body where skin touches skin.
 These areas may include the underarms, buttocks, breasts, and groin (genitals and around the anus), and the inner thigh.

 Who gets hidradenitis suppurativa?

-Hidradenitis suppurativa affects between 1 to 4 percent of people in the U.S. It is more commonly seen in females than males.
+Hidradenitis suppurativa affects between 1% to 4% of people in the U.S. It is more commonly seen in females than males.
 Hidradenitis suppurativa is typically seen in young people, starting at puberty (around 11 years of age) up to about age 40.
-It is also more commonly seen in African Americans, smokers, and overweight or obese people.
+It is also more common people who are Black, have overweight or obesity and people who smoke.

 Symptoms and Causes

 What causes hidradenitis suppurativa?

 The skin bumps seen with hidradenitis suppurativa occur when hair follicles and/or sweat glands become clogged and inflamed due to abnormal overgrowth of cells.
 This overgrowth is thought to be secondary to hormones and/or nicotine.
 After becoming blocked, these structures then rupture causing increased local inflammation and scarring.
 Hidradenitis suppurativa is not contagious, sexually transmitted, or caused by poor hygiene.